fastoch/Podman-Tutorial/README.md

 With Podman, you can create multi-container pods locally, and export them as a K8s manifest.
 Being daemonless means that Podman interacts directly with `runc`, a CLI tool for running containers on Linux.

-## Podman Desktop
+### Podman Desktop

-A graphical interface for managing Podman containers and Kubernetes (K8s) from your desktop.
+is a graphical interface for managing Podman containers and Kubernetes (K8s) from your desktop.

+---

 # How to install Podman